-B. HIV/AIDS-ASSOCIATED WASTING AND CACHEXIA [Serostim only]:

-NOTE TO REVIEWER: Stimulation testing requirements not applicable for diagnosis of HIV/AIDS-associated wasting and cachexia
+A. HIV/AIDS-ASSOCIATED WASTING AND CACHEXIA [Serostim only]: NOTE TO REVIEWER: Stimulation testing requirements not applicable for diagnosis of HIV/AIDS- associated wasting and cachexia

-- Diagnosis of HIV/AIDs-associated wasting syndrome/cachexia, defined by ONE (1) of the following, not attributable to other concurrent illness(es) or medical condition(s) [DOCUMENTATION REQUIRED]: - i.
-Unintentional weight loss of at least 10% of baseline weight within the past 12 months OR - ii.
-BMI < 20 kg/m2, not attributable to other concurrent illness(es) or medical condition(s) OR - iii.
-Weighs less than 90% Ideal Body Weight - iv.
-Baseline bioelectrical impedance analysis (BIA) or total body DEXA showing body cell mass (BCM) below 40% in males and 35% in females - Prescriber attestation that member is currently receiving optimal antiretroviral therapy for > 30 days prior to beginning somatropin therapy and will continue antiretroviral therapy throughout the course of somatropin treatment AND - 3.
-Documentation of a trial and failure, intolerance, or contraindication to an appetite stimulant (Marinol or Megace).
+- 1. Diagnosis of HIV/AIDs-associated wasting syndrome/cachexia, defined by ONE of the following, not attributable to other concurrent illness(es) or medical condition(s) [DOCUMENTATION REQUIRED]: - a.
+Unintentional weight loss of at least 10% of baseline weight within the past 12 months OR - b. $BMI < 20 \text{ kg/m}^2$ OR - c.
+Weighs less than 90% Ideal Body Weight - d.
+Baseline bioelectrical impedance analysis (BIA) or total body DEXA showing body cell mass (BCM) below 40% in males and 35% in females AND - Prescriber attests or clinical reviewer has found that member is currently receiving optimal antiretroviral therapy for > 30 days prior to beginning somatropin therapy and will continue antiretroviral therapy throughout the course of somatropin treatment AND - Documentation of a trial and failure, serious side effects, or contraindication to an appetite stimulant (Marinol or Megace).
 Failure is defined as continued weight loss despite the agent used in addition to adequate nutrition.

-AND - Documentation of a nutritional evaluation by a registered dietician (RD): RD has assessed, intervened, and monitored the Member according to the American Dietetic Association (ADA) Nutrition Therapy Protocol for HIV/AIDS.
-[DOCUMENTATION REQUIRED] AND - 5.
-Prescriber attests that other underlying treatable conditions that may potentially cause weight loss to have been ruled out, including ALL of the following: - Presence of significant anxiety and/or depression affecting food intake, AND - ii.
-Growth inhibiting medication, chronic disease or chronic infectious diarrhea or endocrine disorders iii.
-Opportunistic infections (i.e. Mycobacterium avium, Pneumocystis carinii, esophageal candidiasis, cryptosporidiosis, microsporidiosis, Salmonella, Shigella, cytomegalovirus, tuberculosis)
+AND - Documentation of a nutritional evaluation by a registered dietician (RD) including RD has assessed, intervened, and monitored the Member according to the American Dietetic Association (ADA) Nutrition Therapy Protocol for HIV/AIDS.
+[DOCUMENTATION REQUIRED] AND - Prescriber attests that other underlying treatable conditions that may potentially cause weight loss have been ruled out, including ALL of the following: - a.
+Presence of significant anxiety and/or depression affecting food intake AND - b.
+Growth inhibiting medication, chronic disease or chronic infectious diarrhea or endocrine disorders AND - c.
+Opportunistic infections (i.e., Mycobacterium avium, Pneumocystis carinii, esophageal candidiasis, cryptosporidiosis, microsporidiosis, Salmonella, Shigella, cytomegalovirus, tuberculosis)